tatsuya-koyama/MrWARP-clone/README.md

 Mr.WARP is written in ActionScript3.0.
 Its architecture consists of **Adobe AIR**, **Starling Framework**, and tkFramework.
-It runs on cross-platform including web browser installed FlashPlayer11, ios devices (iPhone / iPod touch / iPad), and Android devices installed AIR runtime app.
+It runs on cross-platform including web browser with FlashPlayer11 installed, ios devices (iPhone / iPod touch / iPad), and Android devices with AIR runtime app installed.

 ## Build Steps